David Raksin: Biography

-Raksin also scored the 1958 film Separate Tables, for which he was nominated for an Academy Award.
+Raksin also scored the 1958 film Separate Tables, for which he earned an Academy Award nomination.

-In the 1960s, Raksin wrote the theme song for (and scored the pilot of) the medical drama television series Ben Casey.
+In the 1960s, Raksin wrote the theme for (and scored the pilot of) the medical drama television series Ben Casey.
 Later in life, Raksin taught at the University of Southern California and the University of California, Los Angeles.

 Raksin died in 2004, aged 92.
 At the time of his death, it was announced that Raksin had completed his autobiography, titled If I Say So Myself.
 The book was eventually published under the title The Bad and the Beautiful: My Life in a Golden Age of Film Music.

 In 2012, he was named for a Lifetime Achievement Award for a Past Film Composer.

-His son Alex, is a Pulitzer Prize winning editorial writer for the Los Angeles Times.
+His son Alex is a Pulitzer Prize-winning editorial writer for the Los Angeles Times.